 Hallo, liebe Schülerinnen und Schüler!
 Herzlich Willkommen zu unserer neuesten Podcast-Episode.
 Das Vereinigte Königreich verließ ja, wie euch sicherlich bekannt ist, am 31.
 Januar 2020 die Europäische Union.
 Dann gab es eine elfmonatige Übergangsfrist bis zum 31.
 Dezember 2020, während derer sich für Briten und Nordiren nichts Wesentliches änderte.
 Doch seit dem 1.
 Januar 2021 […]

-Living in Germany post Brexit
+Living in Germany post-Brexit

 Pandemie und Präpositionen